ringo/ringojs.org/site/documentation/modules.md

  * Setting the `ringo.modulepath` Java system property.

- * Using the `-m` or `--modules` option to the bin/ringo command.
+ * Using the `-m` or `--modules` option to the `ringo` command-line tool.

  * Using the `module-path` servlet init parameter with JsgiServlet.

  * Adding or removing elements to the `require.paths` Array-like property from within Ringo.

-Ringo versions prior to 0.8 used to put the `lib` directory of each installed package on the module path.

-Starting with version 0.8, the default module path consists of the `modules` and `packages` directories in the ringojs installation directory.
-Ringo 0.8 is also able to load modules from the Java classpath without further configuration.

 ## Packages

+*Note: rp and `ringo-admin` are two [package management tools for Ringo](../package_management).*

 Packages provide a means of bundling several modules and other resources into one unit.
 Packages are directories that contain a `package.json` package descriptor file.
-The following `package.json` properties are recognized by Ringo's module loader:
+The `main` property in the `package.json` descriptor is recognized by Ringo's module loader as the main entry point for a module:

     {
         "main": "lib/main.js"